 However, getting a good night's sleep isn't always the easiest thing to achieve, especially since we'll be losing an hour of sleep due to daylight saving time this weekend.
 A cup of coffee after a night of tossing and turning might be enough to get you through the day, but have you ever stopped to think about how a lack of shut-eye might impact your health down the line — specifically the way you age?

 Whether you're dealing with a lot of stress or other outside factors are getting in the way of you getting your zzz's, we asked sleep experts for their tips on improving the quality of our sleep as we get older, and how to keep up with our "beauty sleep."

 Why is sleep important for adults?

-"Unfortunately, research shows that our sleep systems start to weaken as we age, so sleep fragmentation and insomnia symptoms are higher among older individuals compared to younger," Dr. Rebecca Robbins, instructor in Medicine at Harvard Medical School and sleep scientist at Brigham & Women's Hospital, told Shop TODAY.
+"Unfortunately, research shows that our sleep systems start to weaken as we age, so sleep fragmentation and insomnia symptoms are higher among older individuals compared to younger," Dr. Rebecca Robbins, sleep scientist at Brigham & Women's Hospital, tells Shop TODAY.
 "Fortunately, for all of us, barring the presence of a sleep disorder, small changes can go a very long way toward improving the quality and the quantity of our sleep."

-According to Dr. Angela Holliday-Bell, a physician and certified sleep specialist in Virginia, the average adult needs around 7-8 hours of sleep per night.
+According to Dr. Angela Holliday-Bell, a physician and certified sleep specialist, the average adult needs around seven to eight hours of sleep per night.
 However, that may not be the case for everyone.

-"Sleep need is like a shoe size, in that the amount of sleep needed per individual varies," Holliday-Bell said.
+"Sleep need is like a shoe size, in that the amount of sleep needed per individual varies," Holliday-Bell says.
 "Some need as little as six hours while others need up to 10."